Livl-Corporation/livl-shell/README.md

 - Run `./bin/livl-shell` or `make run` to run the executable
 - Run `make clean` to clean the project

+> 💡 The command `make run` will compile and immediately run the executable.
+It is equivalent to `make && ./bin/livl-shell`

 # 📁 Project structure